hy-mp3/hy-mp3/README.md

 I make funny software.

-* 🌍  I'm based in California
+* 🌍  I'm based in California, United States
 * 🧠  I'm learning Python, JS
 * ⚡  I have no idea what I'm doing most of the time